 There is a misconception that being open and vulnerable means being weak.
 In reality, the strongest, bravest, most stress-resilient people are those who courageously allow themselves to be open and vulnerable.
 They allow themselves to feel hurt, angry, sad, frustrated, and all the other unpleasant feelings.
 They make no attempts to cover-up their vulnerability or their feelings.

-The Most Unique Feature of this Mindfulness Class
+The Most Unique Feature of the Mindful Body, Compassion, and Flow Class

 What sets this class apart from other mindfulness-based classes is the extent to which it is body-centered, in terms of sensations, feelings, and groundedness.
 This class helps people to live in their bodies rather than in their heads.